15th Annual School of Architecture Steel Deck Competition

 Epic Lecture & Final Brief: 14:30, Mon, 2 March 2020 in MM 103

-A Mobile Eco-Lab for the Environmental Charter School
+A Mobile Air Quality Eco-Lab for the Neighborhood Environmental Learning Center (ELC)

 Epic Metals has agreed to donate the bulk of the materials for the construction of these stands, so the jury will be considering the creative and expressive use of metal deck products in your design submission.